Table of Contents

 The 1839 Almanack gives the founder as the Scots Corsair Chief Wallace, native of Falkland in Kinross-shire (Scotland), who, after being driven from Tortuga, erected huts and a fortalice at a spot called after him by the Spaniards “Wallis” or “Balis”.
 G.W.
 Bridges, in the “Annals of Jamaica” 1828 stated that Willis, the notorious Pirate and ex-Governor of Tortuga, was the first Englishman to settle on the river, to which he gave his name.
 He dates this 1638, the year in which the Spaniards drove the Buccaneers out of Tortuga.

 Bancroft’s “History of Central America” gives Peter Wallace, with 80 men, as the first settlers at the Belize River.
-And finally, Nobel Prize-winning Miguel Angel Asturias, a Guatemalan historian, poet, playwright, novelist and diplomat said in 1925 that the Settlement was founded by Wallace, formerly Sir Walter Raleigh’s First Lieutenant and right-hand man, who, he says, is supposed to have first reached Belize in 1617.
+Nobel Prize-winning Miguel Angel Asturias, a Guatemalan historian, poet, playwright, novelist and diplomat said in 1925 that the Settlement was founded by Wallace, formerly Sir Walter Raleigh’s First Lieutenant and right-hand man, who, he says, is supposed to have first reached Belize in 1617.
 Asturias, however, quoting Spanish authorities, says that Wallace left England for America on May 14th, 1603, with six ships, and believes that he then founded the Settlement, remaining as its leader.
 The credit for discovering the mouth of the River Belize and making it his place of retreat is given to Captain Peter Wallace.

 In 1763 Spain in the Treaty of Paris allowed the British settlers to engage in the logwood industry.
 The British introduced slavery to Belize and imported thousands of slaves from Africa to cut logwood (used at that time to extract a dye) and later mahogany.
 The inter-marriage between Europeans and their African slaves led to modern day Creoles in Belize.